DynamicSSSP/HIPC18/scripts/README.md

   Run K Spark workers using $SPARK_HOME/sbin/start-slave.sh

-  Run ./sssp.sh with appropriate parameters
+  Run ./ssspinc.sh or ./ssspbase.sh with appropriate arguments (arguments to the ssspinc and ssspbase are the same)

 Example:
   suppose master hostname is "192.168.0.1",